abhi8960git/Dapp_Thon/README.md

 - 🛡️ **Reduced Client Complexity**: By handling IPFS interactions on the server side, we simplify the client-side code, reducing complexity and the risk of client-side errors.
 This simplification enhances the overall stability and maintainability of the game.

-- ⚡ **Better Performance**: Server

--side interactions leverage the more powerful server resources, offering faster network connections and better performance compared to individual client devices.
+- ⚡ **Better Performance**: Server-side interactions leverage the more powerful server resources, offering faster network connections and better performance compared to individual client devices.
 This leads to quicker asset uploads and retrievals, ensuring a seamless gaming experience.

 ## Tech Stack Used 🛠️